anasty17/mirror-leech-telegram-bot/README.md

 - `UPSTREAM_BRANCH`: Upstream branch for update.
 Default is `master`. `Str`

 ### Leech
 - `USER_SESSION_STRING`: To download/upload from your telegram account.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: you can't use bot with private message, use it with group or channel.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message, use it with supergroup or channel.
 - `TG_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 Default is `4GB` if your account is premium. `Str`
 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`